TUMFTM/SASIM/README.md

 - (coming soon ...) get further information on the external costs of a particular route

 ## Use of Web-App (coming soon ...)
-The VMRP Web-App is already deployed and can be accessed at sasim.mcube-cluster.de.
+The VMRP Web-App is already deployed and can be accessed at http://www.sasim.mcube-cluster.de.
 It is to note, that the current version 0.2 is a beta-version, and bugs can occur.

 ## Get started for Developers